soundpress/RulesOfNYC/docs/c13/index.rst

 (m) Overhang.
 "Overhang" shall mean any roof, ceiling or other complete or partial covering of, or over, an outdoor dining area of a restaurant.

 (n) Outdoor dining area.
-"Outdoor dining area" shall mean any patio, courtyard, sidewalk cafe, backyard, rooftop or terrace, or other outdoor area of a restaurant, with or without seating, that is designated for the consumption or service of food or drink.
+"Outdoor dining area" shall mean any patio, courtyard, sidewalk café, backyard, rooftop or terrace, or other outdoor area of a restaurant, with or without seating, that is designated for the consumption or service of food or drink.

 (o) [Repealed.]